Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Equally Competitive Schools

 These schools have the same range of average SAT or ACT scores as Moore College of Art and Design.
-If your SAT or ACT score are competitive, you'll be competitive for these schools also.
+If your SAT or ACT score is competitive, you'll be competitive for these schools also.

 SchoolLocationSATACT

-University of San Francisco University of San Francisco, CA131329
+University of San Francisco San Francisco, CA 1313 29

 More Competitive